 Youth policy is developed and implemented according to a cross-sectoral approach.
 Better Outcomes, Brighter Futures: The national policy framework for children and young people and the National Youth Strategy take a cross-government, cross-sectoral, whole-of-society approach to youth policy.

-This Consortium reports directly to the Cabinet Committee on Social Policy, which includes senior officials from Government departments and agencies and representatives from advisory and local operational fora.
-The Policy Consortium is chaired by the Secretary General of the Department of Children, Equality, Disability, Integration and Youth (DCEDIY), with a Deputy Chair from the Department of the Prime Minister (Taoiseach).
+This Consortium reports directly to the Cabinet Committee on Social Policy, which includes senior officials from government departments, agencies alongside representatives from advisory and local operational fora.
+The Policy Consortium is chaired by the Secretary General of the Department of Children, Equality, Disability, Integration and Youth (DCEDIY) with a deputy chair from the Department of the Prime Minister (Taoiseach).

 The development of the National Youth Strategy was overseen by a cross-sectoral National Youth Strategy Task Group brought together by the DCEDIY.
-This Task Group’s work is supported by an Advisory Group convened by the National Youth Council of Ireland and comprising some 18 voluntary youth organisations.
+This Task Groups work was supported by Advisory Group convened by the National Youth Council of Ireland and comprising some 18 youth voluntary organizations.

 €66.8 million in funding was available, from the Irish Exchequer, to support the provision of youth services nationwide in 2021.
 This was an increase from the €61.471 million in funding available in 2020.